 And we settled on the DrinkSafe Travel Tap.
-It’s good for 1600 litres, has an auto-shutdown when the filter is dead and has been tested extensively.
+It’s good for 1600 litres, has an auto-shutdown when the filter is dead, and has been tested extensively.
 It’s used by the British Army and by disaster relief teams worldwide.
 It removes 99.9% of viruses, protozoa, anthrax and pathogens.
 The Travel Tap is robust, but lightweight.
 It doesn’t leak when it tips over.
-Check out the optio/ns for buying a water filtering bottle here.

 UV Light for Tap Water

-So after we fill up our Travel Taps, from the tap, we give them 48 seconds of UV light to blast away problems that might be in the water.
+So after we fill up our Drink Safe Travel Taps, from the tap, we give them 48 seconds of UV light to blast away problems that might be in the water.

+Not even with a filtering system.
 On Caye Caulker in Belize, the tap water is very salty.
-The Travel Tap doesn’t work so well with salt or brackish water, however, our accommodation (the lovely, quiet and reasonably priced Barefoot Belize) provided a gallon of drinking water for BZD$2.
+The Travel Tap (and other filtering systems) doesn’t work so well with salt or brackish water, however, our accommodation (the lovely, quiet and reasonably priced Barefoot Belize) provided a gallon of drinking water for BZD$2.

 If after our filter and zapping with the steripen the water tasted funny (happened once or twice), then we poured it out and bought a bottle instead, because we are cautious travellers.